vicwomg/pikaraoke/README.md

 ### I brought my pikaraoke to a friend's house and it can't connect to their network.
 How do I change wifi connection without ssh?

-These are my preferred ways to do it, but they will require either a USB keyboard or a computer with an SD Card reader
+These are my preferred ways to do it, but they will require either a USB keyboard or a computer with an SD Card reader.

-* USB Keyboard: plug in a USB keyboard to the pi.
+* _USB Keyboard_: plug in a USB keyboard to the pi.
 After it boots up, log in and run "sudo raspi-config" and configure wifi through the Network Options section.
 If the desktop UI is installed, you can also run "startx" and configure wifi from the Raspbian GUI.
+You can also manually edit /etc/wpa_supplicant/wpa_supplicant.conf as desribed below.
-* SD Card Reader: Remove the pi's SD card and open it on a computer with an SD card reader.
+* _SD Card Reader_: Remove the pi's SD card and open it on a computer with an SD card reader.
 It should mount as a disk drive.
 On the BOOT partition, add a plaintext file named "wpa_supplicant.conf" and put the following in it:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev